akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 @ref[Event sourcing](./persistence.md) with `EventSourcedBehavior`s is based on the single writer principle, which means that there can only be one active instance of a `EventSourcedBehavior` with a given `persistenceId`.
 Otherwise, multiple instances would store interleaving events based on different states, and when these events would later be replayed it would not be possible to reconstruct the correct state.

-This restriction means that in the event of network partitions, and for a short time during rolling re-deploys, `EventSourcedBehaviors`s are unavailable.
+This restriction means that in the event of network partitions, and for a short time during rolling re-deploys, some `EventSourcedBehavior` actors are unavailable.

 Replicated Event Sourcing enables running multiple replicas of each entity.
 There is automatic replication of every event persisted to all replicas.